 Monarch Migration at Amelia Island

 Migration is not just for the birds.
-The dune swales and forested wetlands at the south end of Amelia Island State Park are a crucial stopover for some more unique migrants, monarch butterflies.
+The dune swales and forested wetlands at the south end of Amelia Island State Park are a crucial stopover for monarch butterflies.
 Each year these tiny winged insects travel enormous distances, up to 3,000 miles in fact, between food sources and roosting areas.

 Many of these butterflies will only ever make one leg of the journey due to their short life-cycles.
 Routes are genetically ingrained rather than learned from experienced butterflies.
 It is their children’s grandchildren that will return south the following fall.